 Though most visitors to wedding websites already know the couple and their story, showcasing this story alongside beautiful imagery is a great way to set up the homepage.
 It's also a neat place for the couple to share fun, little-known details about their relationship.

 Prior to the wedding, Chera and Alex scheduled a fun photoshoot to commemorate their engagement.
 I added these adorable photos on the homepage in a grid design, making it easy for visitors to view them on the homepage.

-To ensure that all RSVPs are collected easily and organized (either in an inbox or Google Drive), we added a form which allowed visitors to RSVP directly from the site.
-This eliminated the need for the snail mail reply, which saved money for all parties involved!
+To ensure that all RSVPs are collected easily and organized (either in an inbox or Google Drive), we added a form which allowed visitors to RSVP directly on the site.
+This eliminated the need for the snail mail reply, saving money for all parties involved!

 Elly came to me with a quickly-approaching deadline and a request to revamp her website.
 She had started the site but needed some guidance on how to both make it feel like her own and highlight her recent publications.